 The consequences of DIY Wills.
 You would be surprised by how many wealthy people die without a Will or don’t update their Will to suit a change in their circumstances.
-Senior Associate Melissa Tucker discusses the consequences of not having your legal affairs up to date.
+There are significant consequences of not having your legal affairs up to date.

 Of the great sporting arenas around the world, few stand more illustrious than the Goliath that is Mount Panorama.
 Situated in the humble township of Bathurst in New South Wales, the 6.2 kilometre tourist road across Mount Panorama doubles as one of Australia’s premier racing circuits and host of the legendary 1000 kilometre touring car race.